microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ### Futures vs Callbacks

-To provide a standard and modern way of executing requests asynchronuously to SDK users, the custom defined `ICallback` interface has been removed and the API now returns `CompletableFuture`.
+To provide a standard and modern way of executing requests asynchronously to SDK users, the custom defined `ICallback` interface has been removed and the API now returns `CompletableFuture`.
 To upgrade your application do the following.

 - Replace any of the code built the following way